 It is not necessary to do that at Shanghai River Restaurant.
 We have yet to suffer that same fate of searing, thermogenic, hotness where no amount of water can extinguish that burning feeling.
 If you like your foods that way, I am sure that the chef can accommodate your desire for it.

 Framed photos of Marvin Zindler hang on the walls of the Shanghai River Restaurant.
 There is even a dish on the menu named after him.

 Those of us who have been around a while remember this spirited television news reporter on channel 13 which is the local ABC network.
 What you may not know is that his dad was the mayor of Bellaire for four terms.
 Marvin was a marine during World War II, was a Free Mason and is buried in Woodlawn Cemetery.

-What he is best known for was his reporting of restaurants which had done an excellent job of maintaining cleanliness in their kitchens.
-Each Friday at 6 pm and 10 pm many of those that had failed inspections were mentioned on the news.
+What he is best known for was his report of restaurants.
+Cleanliness in kitchens, or the lack thereof, was his focus.
+Each Friday at 6 pm and 10 pm many of those failing good inspections made the news.
 Rats, roaches, and slime in the ice machine was most often the cause of failed checks.
 His typical signoff is a hard one to forget…”Marrrrrvin Zindler Eyeeeeeewitness News!”

 He could not mention all of the restaurants that kept constant and outstandingly clean kitchens, so he gave out Blue Ribbon Awards.
 Shanghai River was one such restaurant that received numerous ones and was a favorite of his in which to dine.

 Clementines is another charming restaurant in northwest Houston that originated in the 1970s.
 Few restaurants stay in business as long as these have.
 I hope that they break more records as to staying power!
 I am happy to be able to share this good restaurant with you that has lasting appeal.